 Check out that pool and book a room!

 Masseria Le Fabriche is a stone house in the middle of vineyards.
 You can easily imagine why this is a wine lover’s paradise destination.
-Explore also nearby beach Conte d’Ayala.
+Explore also the nearby beach Conte d’Ayala.

 Book a stay in the vineyards here!